alex1600/kiwi-dev/readme.md

 # About this repository

 Welcome on the community hub where you can find scripts to help you in your projects or to learn more from differents topics.
-We wanted to centralize scripts for many topics to help the others and to growth our skills together !
+We wanted to centralize scripts for many topics to help the others and to grow our skills together!

 # About the community

-Originally, the community was borned on Discord thanks to Alexandre2BI's streams on Twitch.
+Originally, the community was born on Discord thanks to Alexandre2BI's streams on Twitch.
-But many other developper and also french streamers are joined the community to share their scripts and skills !
+But other developers and also french streamers joined the community to share their scripts and skills!
 From this, we made the decision to built this public repository.

 # Contributor guidelines